gvwilson/fiction/santas/index.md

 and bargaining
 ("Look, please just let me talk to whoever's in charge!"), what followed can only be described as boring.

+[^imprisoned-baby]: Being stuck in a crib as an infant doesn't count for some reason, despite the bars.

 The elf guards who came in answer to Doctor E's call marched him down a series of corridors,